-We shall introduce the mean field Schr\"odinger dynamics:
+We shall introduce the mean field Schr\"odinger (MFS for short) dynamics:

-prove its wellposedness and show that its marginal distributions $(p_t)_{t\ge 0}$ converge towards the minimizer of the free energy function $\fF^\si$.
-One crucial observation is that the free energy function decays along the mean field Schr\"odinger dynamics:
+prove its wellposedness and show that its marginal distributions $(p_t)_{t\ge 0}$ converges (uniformly) towards the minimizer of the free energy function $\fF^\si$.
+One crucial observation is that the free energy function decays along the MFS dynamics:

 In order to prove it rigorously, we develop a probabilistic argument (coupling of diffusions) to estimate $(\nabla \log p_t,\nabla^2 \log p_t)_{t\ge 0}$.
 Remarkably, the estimate we obtain is uniform in time.
 Using the energy dissipation we can show that $(p_t)_{t\ge 0}$ converges exponentially quickly with help of the convexity of $F$ and the Poincar\'e inequality.
-Another main contribution of this paper is to show that the mean field Schr\"odinger dynamics is a gradient flow of the free energy function $\fF^\si$ on the space of probability measures, provided that the `distance' between the probability measures is measured by relative entropy.
-Finally it is noteworthy that mean field Schr\"odinger dynamics is numerically implementable, and we shall briefly propose a Monte Carlo simulation method.
+Another main contribution of this paper is to show that the MFS dynamics is a gradient flow of the free energy function $\fF^\si$ on the space of probability measures, provided that the `distance' between the probability measures is measured by relative entropy.
+Finally it is noteworthy that MFS dynamics is numerically implementable, and we shall briefly propose a Monte Carlo simulation method.